LukeIreland1/trump-tweet-semantics/docs/report.md

 # 3. Data Pre-processing

-I used Python's JSON library to load the .json file into the program as a dict.
+I used Python's JSON library to load the tweets.json file into the program as a dictionary, implemented in Python as a dict.
 The dict contained lots of useful information, but I was actually only interested in the tweets themselves, so I extracted them, cleaned them up by removing anything that wasn't a word (URLs mostly, numbers, symbols), tokenising the remaining words, then feeding the tokens into my classifer.

 My classifier first applies lemmatisation, which is an advanced form of stemming.
 It looks at the context of each word in the given text, unlike stemming, then reduces all forms/inflections of a word into its base form.
-This base form is compatible with WordNet which is a lexical database created by Princeton University that groups words into cognitive synonyms or synsets.
+This base form is then compatible with WordNet which is a lexical database created by psychology professor George Armitage Miller of Princeton University, that groups words into cognitive synonyms or synsets.[^20]

+Synsets are grouped data elements considered semantically equivalent for information retrieval purposes.[^21]

-All tagged words have their synsets retrieved, which is then used by SentiWordNet to retrieve a sentiment score.
-SentiWordNet is a lexical resource used for opinion mining created by the Institute of the National Research Council of Italy.
+These base forms can be further processed, by tagging them with the appropriate usage, meaning the most accurate synset can be retrieved.
+This synset is then used by SentiWordNet to retrieve a sentiment score.
+SentiWordNet is a lexical resource used for opinion mining created by Andrea Esuli of the Institute of the National Research Council of Italy.[^22]

 These sentiment scores for each individual word in a tweet, are used to build an aggregate score for the tweet, and negation is used when words were used next to modfiers like "not" and "no".
+There are more possible modifers, such as "very", "hardly", "extremely", "barely" or "never" - "It's never a good idea to...", but these are more complex modfiers than the ones I implemented and were fairly out of scope, given my project is more to do with comparing existing algorithms, than making a perfect one myself.

-These scores, and resulting polarity (negative, neutral, positive), were then fed into a pandas DataFrame, then provided to the Scikit Learn pipelines.
+These scores, and resulting polarity (negative, neutral, positive), were then fed into a pandas DataFrame, then provided to the Scikit Learn pipelines, containing implementations.

 pandas is a Python library for data analysis and manipulation, and provides a DataFrame class, which is very useful for organising data, and is compatible with most NLP libraries in Python.

 # 4. Sentiment Classification

+TODO:

+1. Talk about trial and error method to decide on threshold values.

 I decided to choose rather narrow ranges for each sentiment class.